 Academic integrity at its core is about honesty and responsibility and is fundamental to Curtin’s expectations of you.
-This means that all of your work at Curtin should come from your own efforts and it should be underpinned by integrity, which means to act ethically, honestly and with fairness.
+This means that all of your work at Curtin should be your own and it should be underpinned by integrity, which means to act ethically, honestly and with fairness.

-As a Curtin student you are part of an academic community and you are asked to uphold the principles of academic integrity and Curtin’s five core values of integrity, respect, courage, excellence and impact during your course of study.
+As a Curtin student you are part of an academic community and you are asked to uphold the principles of academic integrity and Curtin’s five core values of integrity, respect, courage, excellence and impact during your studies.

 You are also expected to uphold the Student Charter and recognise that cheating, plagiarism collusion, and falsification of data and other forms of academic dishonesty are not acceptable.
-Instances of academic dishonestly may result in a determination of academic misconduct, which will be managed in accordance with Statute 10: Student Discipline.
+Instances of academic dishonesty may result in a determination of academic misconduct, which will be managed in accordance with Statute 10: Student Discipline.
 The University’s Code of Conduct provides guidance about ethical behaviour and how community members are expected to conduct themselves.
+If you become aware of instances of misconduct, you can report it confidentially through the Dixon Webform.

 New to Curtin students